meatless-exe/meatless-exe.github.io/pages/crypt/rules.md

 	- Home internet connection. -1C/szn

 # Other things to figure out:
-Reputation
-### REPUTATION
-As downtime actions: Scrub personal data or fake your death (2 Actions) both reduce reputation.
-Both are time intensive tasks but can make you harder to track down or recognize

-Heat
-Paperwork
-Political Capital

 #### Anomalous Investigations
 POLCAP checks: (anomalous investigations)
 - used instead of money, max value of 10